How do you attract new customers and generate more revenue from existing ones? The answer is a simple four-letter word: S A L E.

 Sporting goods store, DICK’S, regularly connects with customers with their flash sale.
 Every Thursday, the company discounts a new array of products for a limited time.
 This drives urgency, while keeping customers coming back for more thanks to the consistent schedule.

 Popular shoe company, TOMS, takes the idea of “buy one, get one” to a new level.
 Known for their “One for One” campaign, for every pair of shoes bought, TOMS gives a pair to someone in need.
-Different than the traditional customer-gets-all approach, this promotion works well because buyers know they are doing something to make the world a better place.
+Different than the traditional customer-gets-all approach, this sales promotion works well because buyers know they are doing something to make the world a better place.

 Here are three tips to make sure your idea will be successful: